GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Methodology

 \subsubsection{Structural Similarity Loss}

 Structural similarity (SS) loss is designed to achieve a high positive linear correlation between the ground truth and the predicted segmentation masks.
-Zhao \emph{et al.} \cite{b48} proposed it as a reweighted version of cross-entropy loss.
-However, we modify it as the weighted absolute error between ground truth and predicted segmentation masks with the weights being the cross-entropy loss as
+Zhao \emph{et al.} \cite{b48} proposed it as a reweighted version of the cross-entropy (CE) loss.
+However, we modify it as the weighted absolute error between ground truth and predicted segmentation masks with the weights being the CE loss, as

-where $\mu_{y_{nc}}$ and $\sigma_{y_{nc}}$ are the mean and standard deviation of the ground truth $y_{nc}$ respectively. $n$ and $c$ correspond to batch $N$ and channels $C$ respectively. $\hat{y}$ is the predicted segmentation mask and $C_1 = 0.01$ is an empirically set stability factor.
+where $\mu_{y_{nc}}$ and $\sigma_{y_{nc}}$ are the mean and standard deviation of the ground truth $y_{nc}$, respectively. $n$ and $c$ correspond to batch $N$ and channels $C$, respectively. $\hat{y}$ is the predicted segmentation mask and $C_1 = 0.01$ is an empirically set stability factor.
 The absolute error $e_{nc}$ measures the degree of linear correlation between two image patches. $e_{\text{max}}$ is the maximum value of $e_{nc}$, $\beta \in [0, 1)$ is a weight factor with $\beta = 0.1$ in practice, $\mathbf{1_{\{ . \}}}$ is the indicator function, and $\mathcal{L}_{CE}$ is the cross-entropy loss.
 The structural similarity loss is expressed as

-where $M = \sum_{n=0}^{{N}-1}\sum_{c=0}^{{C}-1} f_{nc}$ is the number of hard examples. $f_{nc}$ is used to consider the pixels with the significant absolute error between the predicted and ground truth segmentation masks for every class, and $\mathcal{L}_{CE}$ adds weighting to those pixels.
+where $M = \sum_{n=0}^{{N}-1}\sum_{c=0}^{{C}-1} f_{nc}$ is the number of hard examples. $f_{nc}$ is used to identify the pixels with significant absolute error between the predicted and ground truth segmentation masks for every class, and $\mathcal{L}_{CE}$ adds weighting to those pixels.
 Here, $\mathcal{L}_{CE}$ is the dynamic weighting factor varying over the iterations based on the prediction.
-We empirically observe the effect of this modified structural similarity loss in boosting the segmentation performance in Sec. \ref{loss effects}.
+We empirically observe the effect of this modified structural similarity loss in boosting the segmentation performance in Section \ref{loss effects}.